ghost1100/MSR2026/README.md

 # MSR 2026 Honours Project: AI Agents in Software Development
-## *A Cautionary Tale of Trust and Verification*

-## 🎯 Project Overview
+## Project Overview
-> *"Trust, but verify"* - This project explores the delicate balance between embracing AI coding agents and maintaining critical oversight in software development.

-This research investigates patterns in pull requests made by automated agents across GitHub repositories, with a focus on **when their contributions can be trusted** and **where developers must exercise caution**.
-Through comprehensive analysis of ~900K pull requests from the AIDev dataset, we uncover the hidden dynamics of human-AI collaboration in software development.
+This research investigates patterns in pull requests made by automated agents across GitHub repositories, with a focus on when their contributions can be trusted and where developers must exercise caution.
+Through comprehensive analysis of 932,791 pull requests from the complete MSR 2026 Challenge dataset, we uncover the hidden dynamics of human-AI collaboration in software development, this research project also serves as an extention of The Rise of AI Teammates in Software Engineering (SE) 3.0: How Autonomous
+Coding Agents Are Reshaping Software Engineering we are now accepting that AI teammates are here and they are here to stay so how can we minimize damage and boost productivity.

-### 🔍 **Central Research Theme**
+### Central Research Theme

-Like a modern cautionary tale, this study reveals both the promises and perils of AI-driven development.
+This study reveals both the promises and perils of AI-driven development.
 We examine three critical challenge segments that determine whether AI agents enhance or endanger software quality:

-1. **Testing Behavior** - *Do AI agents verify their own work?*
-2. **Code Patch Characteristics** - *Are changes explainable and safe?*
-3. **Adoption Patterns** - *Who trusts AI, and when does it work?*
+1. **Testing Behavior** - Do AI agents verify their own work? to be completely honest from my own experiance they often times don't and once you correct them, they act like a know it all, they say something along the lines of: "your'e complety right!!!!, but that only happens due to this and that" then you find your self going down the wrong rabbit hole chasing a clue which didnt matter from the start just for it to end up being a depricated library, a mismatch in configuration files or ports, or even a small semi colon somewhere.
+2. **Code Patch Characteristics** - Are changes explainable and safe? reading code is not that challenging once a person is familiar with the syntax however sometimes they do hallucinate and add random bits and pieces that make no sense by make no sense I mean extra added functionality that breaks KISS or SRP principles.
+3. **Adoption Patterns** - Who trusts AI, and when does it work? once more from experiance it's junior developers due to academic preassure and wanting to live the student life so we do tend to try and find the path with least resistance although it is not always rightious but it does make life easier.

-### 🔬 **Research Questions & Challenge Segments**
+### Research Questions & Challenge Segments

-#### **Challenge Segment 1: Testing Behavior** 🧪
+#### Challenge Segment 1: Testing Behavior
-> *"Do AI agents verify their own work?"* - A core caution signal
+"Do AI agents verify their own work?" - A core caution signal

 - **RQ1a**: How frequently do coding agents contribute tests?
 - **RQ1b**: What types of tests are most common (unit, integration, end-to-end)?